mtumilowicz/java11-vavr-exception-handling/README.md

     our database and:
         * if user is found returns it
         * if user is not found lookup in backup database
-1. we want to model our `Repository` in a right way, so:
+1. we want to model our `UserRepository` in a right way, so:
     * `Option` is perfect for modelling existence:
         ```
         Option<User> find(int id) {